raabdigital/android-sunflower-java/README-kotlin.md

 >
 > The the Intention to create [**Android Sunflower Java**](https://github.com/hatewx/android-sunflower-java):
 >
-> - Many people may find it difficult to learn [Android Jetpack](https://developer.android.com/jetpack/) because they are not familiar with Kotlin.
+>+ Many people may find it difficult to learn [Android Jetpack](https://developer.android.com/jetpack/) because they are not familiar with Kotlin.
-> - Many teams are keen to implement [Android Jetpack](https://developer.android.com/jetpack/) in existing projects, but still prefer to use the java language to approach.
+>+ Many teams are keen to implement [Android Jetpack](https://developer.android.com/jetpack/) in existing projects, but still prefer to use the java language to approach.

-This project forked from [googlesamples/android-sunflower](https://github.com/googlesamples/android-sunflower) .
-I translated all **kotlin** file to **java**, and

 A gardening app illustrating Android development best practices with Android Jetpack.